Interview with author/illustrator partners Rebecca Gugger and Simon Röthlisberger, creators of Ida and the Whale and The Mountain

 Rebecca: Yes, especially with animals.

-After the success of Ida, have you felt pressured by people’s expectations?
+After the success of Ida and the Whale, have you felt pressured by people’s expectations?

 Rebecca: With Ida we were completely free to do what we liked.
 With The Mountain there was always the question at the back of our minds: Is it any good?
 But both of us also work in other areas of visual art, and so we tried to approach this project pragmatically, as if it were just one more commission, and we devoted ourselves to it in that frame of mind.